Stop in here to find some interesting facts on the Norwegians economy. Oil Rig/Oljeplattform

-To keep fish from spoiling, before refrigeration was invented and before salt became available, drying fish and meats was the first method of preservation.
-Later salt became the major factor in preservation of their meats and fish, but in certain cases they also continued the drying method after these foods were salted.
-However, in those ancient times salt was an expensive commodity and not necessarily available in this Nordic land.
+To keep fish from spoiling before refrigeration was invented and before salt became available, drying fish and meats was the first method of preservation.
+Later salt became the major factor in the preservation of their meats and fish, but in certain cases, they also continued the drying method after these foods were salted.
+However, in those ancient times, salt was an expensive commodity and not necessarily available in this Nordic land.
 Also, they salted, cured and/or dried meats, especially lamb, for later use.

 World War 11

 The Second World War didn't make life easy for the Norwegians as well as for most of Europe.
 It left a deep mark on these hardy, tough people of this small country.

 Norway was an occupied nation for five long years.
 As a result, food, shelter, medicine, and clothing were scarce during these terrible years in Norway, as well as in the rest of occupied Europe.
 This shortage of necessities for life lasted long after the war ended.
 It took years and arduous persistence to recover and rebuild after that horrific and painful war.